porzione/video_utils/README.md

 # `video_utils`

-`cpmyvideos.py` copy, scale and convert videos to DNxHR, HEVC, AV1 (WIP)
+`cpmyvideos.py` copy, scale and transcode videos to DNxHR or HEVC

 `youtube.py` convert to suitable YouTube format